 The Coalition’s Steering Committee (hereafter, “Steering Committee”) is a formal coordination and planning body designed to provide leadership and strategic guidance on the purpose, direction and focus of the Coalition.
 Although the Steering Committee serves in a coordination and planning capacity, it does not make decisions on major substantive issues and topics that necessitate robust discussion and deliberation by the larger Coalition.
 All major substantive decisions ultimately flow to the Coalition for further consideration.

 To this end, Steering Committee members will work together to develop common, informed understanding of current and future Basin needs, negotiate proposed short or long-term solutions to water resource challenges, and jointly seek investment from federal, state, county and philanthropic partners.
 This last effort will likely lead to meetings with federal envoys to the Klamath Basin and with federal and state congressional leaders.

+This Charter of Commitments has been reviewed and approved by the Coalition of the Willing, which serves as the primary group tasked with carrying out the Principles and goals outlined in this, and other associated, documents.

 Topics and Subjects